Hello, Emotional People!

 The Happiness Family helps you look around you, at yourself, or toward the future with hope, satisfaction, and delight.
 They are Happiness, Contentment, and Joy.

 You may notice patterns where many emotions in one family appear more often; if so, look to the skills in the overall family to see how your emotions are helping you, and which specific gifts and skills they’re bringing to your life.

 If you’d like more support with your emotions or your empathy, you can work with a licensed Dynamic Emotional Integration® Consultant directly (by phone or internet).

 These marvelous professionals have studied with me for two years or more, and they can help you discover the genius in your emotions, develop your emotional and empathic skills, and become more comfortable in every area of your life.

 Take good care of yourself, and pay attention to your emotions.
-Each of them contains a specific form of genius that can help you during this troubled time — and at all times.
+Each of them contains a specific form of genius that can help you during troubled times — and at all times.

 Thank you for bringing more emotional awareness to our waiting world.